Which top 10 tips secure an academic scholarship?

-Well done for completing this three-lesson course on scholarships – we hope you found it interesting and insightful.
-To review all this information and gain further English-language practice, unlock, download and complete our accompanying Lesson 1-3 Worksheets for just a few academic marks.
+Well done for completing this three-chapter reader on scholarships – we hope you found it interesting and insightful.
+To review all this information and gain further English-language practice, unlock, download and complete our accompanying Chapter 1-3 Worksheets for just a few academic marks.

 Collect Academic Marks